WhatisTech/WhatisTech/README.md

 - 👋 Hi, I’m @WhatisTech
 - 👀 I’m interested in: the OpenHarmony/Oniro projects
-- 🌱 I’m currently learning: Python
+- 🌱 I’m currently learning: C#
+- 🤔 I understand: Python
 - 📫 How to reach me through: -NA-
 - 💡 Fun fact about me is: that I am the maintainer of Libretube GitLab